deorder/home-automation/README.md

 # Home Automation
-Home Automation example using NodeJS
+Home automation example using NodeJS.
+It should end up as small recipes that can be reused and adapted as needed.

 ## Installation